-I admit it: I looked for reasons to be bothered by The White Tiger‘s inclusion on the 2008 Man Booker longlist:
+I admit it: I looked for reasons to be bothered by the inclusion of The White Tiger on the 2008 Man Booker longlist:

 (1) I went in expecting the first-person narrative/comic style to be too reminiscent of Rushdie’s Midnight’s Children;